 Article by Isabelle Roughol - "This soft skill has a bad reputation.
 Yet it’s the one employers badly need."

-Came across the following article on Linkedin and just had to share.
+We came across the following article on Linkedin and just had to share.
 Check out the original post by Isabelle Roughol here.
 Isabelle is Senior editor-at-large, LinkedIn.

 "Matthew Kimberley still cringes to think about one of his earliest sales jobs, in Malta’s booming timeshare industry in the early 2000s.